President · David Abdelnour

 David Abdelnour grew up in West Bloomfield, MI and attended Wayne State University where he received a B.A. in Chemistry.
 If he's not locked in on some lectures, you can find David enjoying some quality ramen, spending time with family and friends, or doom scrolling on youtube shorts (deleted tik tok).
 Whether it's eating an obnoxious amount of parmigiano reggiano, tackling the daily wordle, or ripping some daily pullups, you can be assured that David is ready to share the vibes with anyone who comes his way.

-Class Representative · Leah Abdallah
+Vice President · Leah Abdallah

 leahabdallah@wayne.edu